Garima1125/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This can be used to create tweets and see them in real-time.
+It is built on HTML,CSS, Jquery,Ajax on the front-end, Express as middleware and Node and MongoDB on the backend.

 ## Getting Started